Code-Fellows-School-Work/reading-notes/code-301-reading-notes/class03 - Passing Functions as Props.md

 - A unique identifier so React knows what to do with the item in the event that items or inserted, deleted or reordered.

 ## [Spread Syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)
+`...` spread syntax can be used to add all elements of an array or all properties of an object into a new array or object

 ### Questions